NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-nuget-cli.md

 `restore` only adds packages to disk but does not change a project's dependencies.
 To restore project dependencies, modify `packages.config`, then use the `restore` command.

+As with the other `dotnet` CLI commands, first open a command line and switch to the directory that contains your project file.

 To restore a package using `restore`:

 ```cli